Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 No one can deny his accomplishments but still, two centuries after his death, no one can agree on whether he was a brilliant ruler or an evil dictator.
 He remains as controversial as ever.

-In a sense, Napoleon feeds into our French contradictions, where we tend to secretly admire strong men while reviling authoritarianism publicly.
+In a sense, Napoleon feeds into our French contradictions, where we tend to secretly admire strong men while reviling authoritarianism in public.

 So why do the French love to hate Napoleon so?